gamma-opt/DecisionProgramming.jl/docs/src/decision-programming/influence-diagram.md

 **Limited-memory** influence diagram refers to an influence diagram where an upper bound limits the size of the information set for decision nodes.
 That is, $I(j)≤m$ for all $j∈D$ where the limit $m$ is less than $|C∪D|.$ Smaller limits of $m$ are desirable because they reduce the decision model size, as discussed in the [Computational Complexity](@ref computational-complexity) page.

-**Isolated subdiagrams** refer to an influence diagram that consists of multiple unconnected diagrams, that is, there are no undirected connections between the diagrams.
+**Isolated subdiagrams** refer to an influence diagram that consists of multiple unconnected diagrams.
+That is, there are no undirected connections between the diagrams.
 Therefore, one isolated subdiagram's decisions affect decisions on the other isolated subdiagrams only through the utility function.

+Chance or decision node is **redundant** if it is a leaf node and not in any value node's information set.
+Formally, if $j∈C∪D$ is a leaf node and there does not exist a value node $i∈V$ such that $j∈I(i).$

 ## References